martinwalsh/mk/README.md

 ### What is `mk`?

 I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language.
-So, you should keep in mind that I'm a beginner here.
+Therefore, you should keep in mind that I'm a beginner here.
 Nonetheless, you may find it a useful tool whether you're already using GNU Make, or just starting a new project.

 The `mk` wrapper program is intended to offer additional convenience features absent from GNU Make itself.